alexluecke/article-slideshow/README.md

       </div>
     </div>

-The only important elements to this structure are the following:
+The only important features to this HTML structure are:

-- Each carousel needs to have the classes `.article-slideshow` and `.carousel`
+- The carousels need to have the classes `article-slideshow` and `carousel`
-- The carousels themselves are not nested
+- The carousels themselves should not be not nested

 All other elements are customizable both in structure and class/id nomenclature.